fgr1986/coco_mcu/README.md

 ### Key points in NN design and training
 #### General description
 The proposed NN customizes the recently presented mobilenet_v3, introducing:
+* 2b weights allows 4x number of weights in the final layers.
 * Attention mechanishms in the first layers so, giving the variety of input images, the features extraction can focus on interesting regions.
 * Deep residual connections to avoid gradient vanishing.
 * Instead of the traditional CNN approach, and giving the varied images dataset (size, etc), we try to keep as much resolution as possible as we deepen into the network.